ECUADOR TRAVEL GUIDE

 I found the accommodation options in Ecuador quite vary and relatively cheap, even at the Galapagos, where you can easily find a modest but decent room for 20 USD per person.
-The best part is that at the Galapagos they don’t have single supplement.
+The best part is that at the Galapagos they don’t have a single supplement.
 So if you are traveling by yourself you just pay for yourself.
 This is very unusual because normally the cost of the room is the same for 1 or 2 people or you might get a discount if you are solo, but never the exact half.
 So one extra point for the Galapagos.

-I also use Booking.com for the hotel deals and also because I find the platform very user friendly.
+I also use Booking.com for the hotel deals and also because I find the platform very user-friendly.
 It also allows you to pay when you get to the hotel, even if they ask for credit card details.
 That’s for their cancellation policy.

 BEST TIME TO VISIT ECUADOR

 Despite being such a tiny country, Ecuador has such a variety of climates so different from one another that it makes it difficult to tell when it’s the best time to go.
-However, these weather information should help you decide when to visit Ecuador, depending on where you want to go and what you wish to visit.
+However, this weather information should help you decide when to visit Ecuador, depending on where you want to go and what you wish to visit.